Edgeworth/memelay/ga/notes.md

 4. Scramble mutation (not implemented) - scramble a substring
 5. Inversion mutation (not implemented) - invert a substring
 6. Creep mutation (not implemented) - add a value to gene; small creep, large creep
-7. Self-adaptive mutation (not implemented)
- - Learn a mutation rate (or strategy?) in parallel

 ## Diversity
 Adaptive mutation rate based on diversity => this is thought to be bad